 Valuing the past, sustaining the future

 High drop-out rates indicate that the relevance of education and schooling for future working life and the social meaning of education - as perceived by some groups of children and youth - are at risk.
 During the last decades schools have gradually become more theoretical and adapted to the national job market at the expense of local knowledge transferred within the communities.
 One consequence of disconnecting local knowledge from formal education is that students may fail to see the relevance of what they are learning.
 The point of departure for this project is that education is contextual and dynamic, conceptualized in a broad sense, including informal learning, life skills and local knowledge derived through everyday social practices.
 Furthermore, learning processes are intimately connected to social relations, identity formation and perceptions of social value and belonging.

 This project addresses education, knowledge and identity formation among girls and boys across three generations (as perceived by youth, parents and grandparents) of diverse ethnic backgrounds in coastal communities in five countries (Norway, Australia, Cyprus, The Faroe Islands and Ireland).
 It involves basic research with the expected impact of providing a deeper knowledge base about the shifting and dynamic interplay between education (non-formal/formal), society and working life, bridging past-present-future.
 The methodology is a comparative qualitative design across three generations, supplemented with applied research, providing a basis of new empirical knowledge to contribute to evidence informed policy and action.
 The ambiguous aims and scopes call for an interdisciplinary approach, mobilising a wide range of national and international experts.

-Project Leader: Prof. Anne Trine Kjørholt, Norwegian University of Science and Technology (NTNU)
+Project Leader: Professor Anne Trine Kjørholt, Norwegian University of Science and Technology (NTNU)

-Management team/Core research team:
+Management team/Core research team

 - Associate Professor and Director of Children's Policy Centre, Sharon Bessell, Australian National University.